ABOUT THE STEAM TRAIN CHALLENGE

-There are two participation options:
+There are three participation options:

 The Ceres Rail Company is passionate about bringing back the nostalgia and grandeur of vintage steam trains and has been restoring these beautiful machines to bring enjoyment to both young and old.
 One of these fantastically restored trains will be taking on the athletes in this amazing race of man vs machine.